 Risk Factors for Ear Infections

-Children are more prone to ear infections than adults.
+dr shapiro audiologist, says that children are more prone to ear infections than adults.
 This is because the eustachian tubes (connecting the middle ear to the upper part of the throat) are smaller in children and more level.
 This means that the fluid does not drain as easily and if a respiratory illness like a cold causes the eustachian tubes to become blocked or swollen, the fluid may become trapped because it can’t drain.
 Other risk factors include:

 Drinking while laying on their back